ah140797/Bachelor/README.md

 # Mapping Individual Semantic Spaces using the Demonstrative Choice Task

-Here you find the accompanying code for the for my **Bachelor thesis** in the autumn of 2022 at the University of Aarhus.
+Here you find the accompanying code for my **Bachelor thesis** in the autumn of 2022 at the University of Aarhus.

 ## Project Description